-- Article 137 (1) Requests for the preservation of evidence must be filed with a judge of the district court or summary court which has jurisdiction over the following locations: - (i) with regard to a seizure (excluding a seizure of records created under a record copying order), the location of the object to be seized; - (ii) with regard to a seizure of records created under a record copying order, the current residence of the person who is to record or print out electronic or magnetic records; - (iii) with regard to a search or inspection, the location of the place, body, or object to be searched or inspected; - (iv) with regard to the examination of a witness, the current residence of the witness; and - (v) with regard to an expert examination, the location or current residence of the subject of the examination. - (2) When requesting a disposition of expert examination, if it is not possible to file a request pursuant to the provisions of item (v) of the preceding paragraph, the request may be filed with a judge of the district court or summary court that is considered to be the most convenient district court or summary court to take the disposition.
+- Article 137 (1) Requests for the preservation of evidence must be filed with a judge of the district court or summary court which has jurisdiction over the following locations: - (i) with regard to a seizure, the location of the object to be seized; - (ii) with regard to a search or inspection, the location of the place, body, or object to be searched or inspected; - (iii) with regard to the examination of a witness, the current residence of the witness; and - (iv) with regard to an expert examination, the location or current residence of the subject of the examination. - (2) When requesting a disposition of expert examination, if it is not possible to file a request pursuant to the provisions of item (iv) of the preceding paragraph, the request may be filed with a judge of the district court or summary court that is considered to be the most convenient district court or summary court to take the disposition.